Drewe4401/DES-Encryption-and-Decrytion/README.md

 ## DES Encryption

-The encrypt function takes a plaintext pt, a set of round keys rkb (backward keys), and rk (forward keys) and returns the resulting ciphertext.
+This code is an implementation of the DES (Data Encryption Standard) algorithm.
+DES is a symmetric-key block cipher that takes a plaintext string and a key as inputs and produces a ciphertext string as output.

 ## Process Text